About the disease

 - An X-ray of the spine can find out if there are any other fractures or tears which could be causing the pain.

-The main method of conservative herniated disk treatment is a systemic anti-inflammatory therapy with anti-inflammatory drugs.
-In addition to the basic treatment it also includes physiotherapy.
+- The main method of conservative treatment is a systemic anti-inflammatory therapy using anti-inflammatory drugs.
+This is accompanied by several sessions of physiotherapy.

 - A laminectomy is a surgical procedure, whereby the herniated disc is removed as a foreign body.
 A surgical microscope is used to remove the herniated disc in a less invasive way than open surgery.

 - An endoscopic nucleotomy is also a minimally surgical procedure that aims to remove a herniated disc.

 - A discectomy with intervertebral disc replacement prosthesis is an open surgical procedure whereby the surgeon removes the damaged disc and replaces it with a prosthetic, in order to normalize the anatomic structure of the spine.